View or download CV here

 • Marketing by Federal Agencies to Address the Obesity Epidemic,” Marketing and Public Policy Conference, Atlanta, GA (June 2012).

-• “Price-Related Influences and Trade-Offs On Food Purchasing and Consumption In African Americans: A Multi-Site Qualitative Analysis,” American Public Health Association (APHA) Conference, Washington, DC (November, 2011).
+• “Price-Related Influences and Trade-Offs on Food Purchasing and Consumption In African Americans: A Multi-Site Qualitative Analysis,” American Public Health Association (APHA) Conference, Washington, DC (November, 2011).

 • “The Journey to Healthy Eating: A Qualitative Investigation of a Dietary Transition,” Consumer Culture Theory Conference, Evanston, IL (July 2011).